bright/new-www/_posts/2017-12-11-injectable-android-viewmodels.md

 As you can see, it takes the class of a view model and it must return its instance.

 In order to use a single simple and universal factory (which is the main point of this post) for all the view models we need to create a map of `Provider`s for every view model class.
-When I was analysing the mentioned Google's sample I didn't know how the map generation works and it wasn't very easy to understand so I'm going to exaplain it a little more here to save you the trouble.
+While I was analysing the mentioned Google's sample I didn't know how the map generation works and it wasn't very easy to understand so I'm going to exaplain it a little more here to save you the trouble.

 ### Generating the map ###

-If you have already used Dagger you might have also noticed the code it generates.
+If you have already used Dagger, you might have also noticed the code it generates.
 Most of that code are the `Component`s, `Provider`s, `Factory`s etc. The `Provider` is an object which *provides* the instances of some class (`Factory` is also a `Provider`).

 The `MapKey` annotation ([docs](https://google.github.io/dagger/api/2.13/dagger/MapKey.html)) lets you generate a map of objects provided by Dagger or the `Provider`s of those objects.
 In our example we will need the following map: